libpasta/libpasta-hugo/content/introduction/basic-usage.md

 The above code randomly generates a salt, and outputs the hash in the following format:
 `$$argon2i$m=4096,t=3,p=1$P7ckzVebJQZCacmRdOdd1g$NNPTr2du3PQbGWUQF9+ZzAaIZKA/FlwJRR+TQ/h0Pq8`.

 Details for how this is serialized can be found in the [technical details chapter](../../technical-details/phc-string-format/).
 This adheres to libpasta's [strong defaults](../what-is-libpasta#secure-by-default) principle.

+However, for using `libpasta` one only needs to know that `hash_password` outputs a variable-length string.

 #### Verifying passwords